olliecheng/mathia-rulebook/roles/index.md

 Below is a list of the roles, including Power Roles, in Mafia.
 Some of them may not be in play.
 While a short summary may be given for each role, click on the link for a more comprehensive description of the role.

-<span class="disabled">Gray test like this indicates that the role is not currently in play.</span>
+<span class="disabled">Gray text like this indicates that the role is not currently in play.</span>

 ### "Ordinary" Roles